isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 <b>For Admission to TJC Integrated Programme (IP) Year 1 in 2025</b>
 <p style="text-align: justify;">If you are a Primary 6 student who is talented either academically, musically or in sports, or who possesses strong leadership qualities, TJC’s Integrated Programme is the place for you!
 TJC is anchored in a strong tradition of academic excellence and service to the community and country.
 Our distinctive Integrated Programme is designed to nurture the talents of every student, with student-centric programmes that will enable you to imagine possibilities, aim for higher goals, and reach your fullest potential.</p>

 <p style="text-align: justify;">Applicants who do not have prior experience may also apply.
-The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
+The school will assess applicants based on the selection criteria, which may include assessing the <i>potential</i> of the applicants.</p>

 <p style="text-align: justify;">Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>